An expert guide to speed cushions and traffic safety design

-Speed is the most significant factor that affects the risk and severity of vehicle accidents.
-Studies in the UK have identified that a 1-percent reduction in vehicle speed can reduce the risk of accidents by as much as 5 percent.
-Slower vehicles not only minimize the severity of impacts, they also increase reaction times for drivers to avoid collisions entirely.
+Speed is the highest factor affecting the risk and severity of vehicle accidents.
+Studies in Australia conclude that a 3 mph reduction in vehicle speed can reduce the risk of accidents by at least 15%.
+Speed reduction doesn’t just minimize the severity of impacts, it also increases the reaction time buffer—helping drivers avoid collisions entirely.

-Many North American researchers and authorities still approve the use of speed cushions to mitigate negative impacts on emergency vehicle response times, but planners should take all potential issues into account and consult their local emergency response providers for information most applicable to their situation.
+Many North American researchers and authorities still approve the use of speed cushions to mitigate negative impacts on emergency vehicle response times.
+However, planners should consult their local emergency response providers for information on their vehicle dimensions and clearances.

 Offset speed humps

-Offset speed humps are installed in a staggered formation between opposing lanes.
-During an emergency, response vehicles can maintain higher speeds by swerving into oncoming lanes to effectively slalom around each hump.
-Like speed slots, however, driving into oncoming lanes increases the risk of accident and there is no guarantee that oncoming vehicles will pull far enough to the side.
-Offset speed humps also invite unauthorized use by regular vehicles in low-traffic areas.
+Offset speed humps are installed in a staggered formation, alternating between opposing lanes.
+During an emergency, response vehicles can maintain higher speeds by swerving into oncoming lanes to slalom around each hump.
+However, like speed slots, driving into oncoming lanes increases the risk of accidents—there is no guarantee that oncoming vehicles will pull far enough to the side.
+Offset speed humps can also cause regular vehicles to drive on the wrong side of the road in low-traffic areas.

-- Address the surrounding environment to ensure vehicles cannot circumvent speed humps and that changes in road patterns will not result in traffic spill into other areas.
+- Ensure that changes in road patterns will not result in traffic spill onto other areas.

-- Consult local residents, commercial businesses and emergency response authorities to ensure traffic calming installations won't disrupt local neighborhoods.
+- Consult with local residents, commercial businesses, and emergency response authorities to avoid disruption to local neighborhoods.

 Special thanks to the following companies and fire services that provided information on emergency vehicle specifications: